bitovi/academy/src/react-native/06-props/props.md

 In this section, we will:

 - Understand what props are and how they work in React
-- Define a component's props using TypeScript interfaces
+- Define a component’s props using TypeScript interfaces
 - Use props within a child component
 - Pass props from a parent component to a child component